Dendermonde nursery attack: Perpetrator

 De Gelder was identified as the attacker on 25 January 2009.
 De Gelder confided in his attorney, stating that he had been troubled by depression as a teenager and at one point heard voices in his head.
 Regardless, a psychiatrist had concluded that he did not need to be sent to a mental institution.

-On 26 January 2009, Belgian officials named De Gelder as the primary suspect in a further, fourth murder, where a 73-year-old woman was stabbed to death in her apartment in Beveren, near Antwerp, on January 16.
+On 26 January 2009, Belgian officials named De Gelder as the primary suspect in a further, fourth murder, where a 73-year-old woman was stabbed to death in her apartment in Beveren, near Antwerp, on 16 January.
 Prosecutor Christian Du Four told journalists that there were "very clear indications of links between the murders", though De Gelder denies any involvement.
 Police have stated that he was planning attacks on other nurseries.

 On 27 January, De Gelder admitted to the attacks.
 The media originally reported that De Gelder was wearing makeup at the time of the attack, making him look like the Joker, but police have not confirmed that depiction.
 In further media reports, De Gelder reportedly watched The Dark Knight an unusually high number of times ("film obsession"), appears to have quoted the character Harvey Dent at the start of the attack.
 Both police investigators and De Gelder's lawyer have made statements dismissing such as relevant to his motive in the attack.

 De Gelder's attorneys argued that he had schizophrenia and therefore could not be held fully accountable for his actions.
 Psychiatrists believed that De Gelder was faking psychosis and instead diagnosed him with schizotypal personality disorder with psychopathic traits and narcissistic features.
-The College of Psychiatrists concluded De Gelder was mentally ill but competent to stand trial, and was in control of his actions when he committed the murders.
+The College of Psychiatrists concluded De Gelder was sane and competent to stand trial, and was in control of his actions when he committed the murders.

 On 22 March 2013, a jury declared De Gelder was fully accountable for the attack and found him guilty of four counts of murder.
 He was sentenced to life imprisonment the following day.